 A combination of environmental and genetic factors affect a person’s risk for Graves’ disease.
-If you have a close relative with Graves’, then you have a higher chance of getting the disease [R].
+We know that because people who have a close relative with Graves’, have a higher chance of getting the disease .

-The HLA genes play an especially important role in the probability of getting Graves’.
-Although the exact genes are unknown, some variants that have a positive association with Graves’ disease risk include DRB1*03 (in Whites and Blacks) and DPB1 (in Asians) [R].
+Research suggests that the HLA genes may play an especially important role in Graves’.
+Although the exact mechanisms are unknown, there are some variants that have been associated with a higher risk of getting Graves’, such as DRB1*03 (in Whites and Blacks) and DPB1 (in Asians) .